serious-scaffold/ss-cpp/docs/tutorials/project_management.md

 - [GitLab Codecov](https://docs.codecov.com/docs/gitlab-tutorial)

+### Release

+Release is also a critical aspect of project management.
+It is important to follow a standardized release process to ensure that the project is well-maintained and up-to-date.
+We apply the [semantic-release](https://github.com/semantic-release/semantic-release) to automate the release process.
+At least, a permitted token is required to enable the published release can trigger the released CD pipeline.

+See the [release workflow](../topics/release_workflow.md) for more details on how to manage releases painlessly.

 ## Project Update

 Thanks to the update mechanism provided natively by `copier`, when a new version of the template is released, you can easily update the project.
 Just run the following command under the root directory: